-Since TRLIC is the sum of all these design parameters, it is commendable to have a least value of TRLIC.
-The proposed design of Reversible UT Multiplier is compared with as many as 11 different prominent multiplier designs in the literature in terms of Quantum cost, garbage outputs, number of gates, number of constant inputs and also in terms of TRLIC values.
-This also includes a comparison with our own previous design and the optimization is clearly evident from the table of substantial decrease in the number of garbage outputs (from 9 to 5 and 4 respectively in designs 1 and 2) and the gate count values (from 6 to 5 in both the designs).
+The proposed design of 4x4 UT multiplier as already mentioned takes care of the fan-outs also.
+Though there is a slight increase in the quantum cost of the 2x2 UT multiplier (it is 23 in proposed design 1 and 24 in proposed design 2) as compared to previous [12] design (where it was 21), there is a substantial decrease in the number of garbage outputs (from 9 to 5 and 4 respectively in designs 1 and 2) and the gate count values (from 6 to 5 in both the designs).
 Also there is a reduction in the quantum cost of all the ripple carry adders by 2 due to the structural modification involving replacement of first HNG gate by a Peres Gate and reduction in garbage output by one due to the same reason.
 Therefore, even if the quantum cost has increased slightly, the decrease in the garbage outputs and gate count have totally nullified its effect.
 The minimum improvement in the TRLIC is at 5.86% which is with respect to [12] and the maximum improvement stand high at 33.6% w.r.t [22].
 Also from the table it is clear that both proposed designs have a minimum gate count as well as minimum garbage outputs as compared to all other multipliers studied here.
 The number of constant inputs is better than 10 of the 11 designs.
 Thus we can say that the design is very much optimized as compared to others studied here.